 St. Celestine and St. Cyprian participated in To Teach Who Christ Is, a capital campaign to benefit important ministries in the Archdiocese of Chicago and parishes, before the parishes combined.
 We joined with faithful from across the Archdiocese who pledged their commitment to ensure our local Church is strong and vibrant for generations to come.

 The St. Celestine To Teach Who Christ Is Campaign ended December 30, 2020.
-To date, we have completed a ramp and new steps on the Wellington side of the church, a brick project at both entrances, connected the hallway from the church to the gym, repaired the church roof, and fixed and repainted the church ceiling.
-We are getting bids to add more bathrooms to the church.
+To date, we have completed a ramp and new steps on the Wellington side of the church, a brick project at both entrances, connected the hallway from the church to the gym, repaired the church roof, fixed and repainted the church ceiling, and remodeled and added bathrooms for the church.
 Roof repairs, steeple refurbishing, and parking lot resealing were completed at St. Cyprian, which finished their campaign before the parishes were combined.
-Pew refinishing is delayed because of COVID.